 Salisbury steak has been a classic dish long before TV dinners were in the picture.
 Look on the menu of most diners and you’ll probably see this hamburger patty-style steak.
 It’s usually smothered with rich, dark, gravy and served with mashed potatoes.
 This recipe is too but I’m trimming the fat and calories by using extra lean ground beef and making a decadent gravy with reduced-fat butter and milk instead of cream.
-The skinny for 1 serving, 285 calories, 9.5g fat and 7 Weight Watchers POINTS PLUS.
+The skinny for 1 serving, 272 calories, 8 grams fat and 6 Weight Watchers SmartPoints.
 Wait until the family gets a load of this nostalgic dish.
 I bet they’re gonna love it!

 Prep Time: 20 minutes